 Next thing was to try the camera out real-time which leads me neatly into the rest of this hands on review.

+I have read in a few forums that people are saying the difference in low light is barely noticeable and not worth the upgrade and cost.
+Also, that the sound is still poor.
 Well, I have done a quick comparison in the video below to show just how different these two cameras are.
 When I first loaded the footage into my editing program, I thought I had used the wrong camera or an external mic on the Hero 3 even though it was only a few minutes previous…

 PRESS PLAY BELOW AND WATCH IN HD!

 I honestly think I could use this little camera for ad-hoc, quick blog entries without the hassle of setting up all my usual kit.
 What a bonus!

+For me, this is further proof that shows just how versatile the Go Pro HD Hero 3 is.
+Many "non-extreme-sports" people will also use it for other, more every day uses...myself included.
 Here is some more footage of the camera attached to the front of my car in very low light at dusk in Weymouth.
 This blew me away...(best watched in 1080HD):

-More Low Light Footage With Different Lens Fields of View – Wide, Medium and Narrow
+More Low Light Footage With Different Lens Fields of View: Wide, Medium and Narrow

-As well as sticking the camera on my car at night, I thought I would test it out at the local "mini-funfair” to see how it coped with flashing, bright lights and low ambient light.
-I also tested the three different focal lengths (or fields of view), namely wide, medium and narrow as someone had asked if this was a genuine focal zoom or simply a digital zoom and crop.
-I can safely say, judging by the results, that the narrow view footage is just as clear as the wide footage…nice one!
+As well as sticking the camera on my car at night, I thought I would test it out at the local "mini-funfair".
+I wanted to see how it coped with flashing, bright lights and low ambient light.
+I also tested the three different focal lengths (or fields of view), namely

+Someone had previously asked if this was a genuine focal zoom or simply a digital zoom and crop.
+I can safely say, judging by the results, that the narrow view footage is almost as clear as the wide footage.
+Nice one!

-HD Hero 3 – Photo Comparisons
+HD Hero 3: Photo Comparisons